 Convertible air mattress

-When purchasing an air mattress, it’s important to consider its material since it will determine durability, performance, and comfort.
-Air mattresses made with Polyvinyl Chloride (PVC) have an edge over others since the material is sturdy yet flexible, making it an ideal choice for camping or a guest mattress.
+When purchasing an air mattress, it’s essential to consider its material since it will determine durability, performance, and comfort.
+Air mattresses made with Polyvinyl Chloride (PVC) have the edge over others since the material is sturdy yet flexible, making it an ideal choice for camping or a guest mattress.

-The only issue with PVC is that the phthalates used in making them soft and flexible may off-gas.
-To make matters worse, the strong smell might end up triggering allergies in some sleepers.
+The only issue with PVC is that the phthalates used in making them soft and flexible may be off-gas.
+To make matters worse, the strong smell might trigger allergies in some sleepers.

 Another alternative to PVC is Thermoplastic polyurethane (TPU).
 Compared to PCV, TPU is more durable, flexible, lighter, odourless, and more eco-friendly; since it’s recyclable.

-In terms of puncture resistance, you might want to consider an air bed made of vulcanized rubber or ones reinforced with quilted textiles.
+Regarding puncture resistance, you might consider an air bed made of vulcanized rubber or one reinforced with quilted textiles.

 Lastly, to avoid slippage during sleep and maintain warmth, you should consider choosing an air bed with a cover made with textured material.
 On top of that, the material should be waterproof and anti-microbial.

-The pumps may be externally or internally placed depending on the air mattress type.
+Depending on the air mattress type, the pumps may be externally or internally placed.
 Internal pump systems usually have self-inflating mechanisms, while external ones have manual electric pumping systems or battery pumps.

 Although the built-in pump inflates the bed fast and rarely loses parts, they’re expensive and prone to failures.
 In contrast, external pumps are durable and more affordable but can be tiresome.

 It’s also worth mentioning that electric air pumps are by far the most efficient since they blow up quickly without requiring exertion.
-However, remember that it might not be very useful if you’re out camping and don’t have a power outlet in sight.
+However, remember that it might not be beneficial if you’re out camping and don’t have a power outlet in sight.

-Not to forget, if you want to do some exercise while at it, you could always go for the traditional foot or two-pump system.
+Not to forget, if you want to exercise while at it, you could always go for the traditional foot or two-pump system.

-The R-value is the standard measurement for thermal resistance, and it ranges between 1-10; in this case, 1 is the lowest and 10 is the highest.
+The R-value is the standard measurement for thermal resistance, and it ranges between 1-10; in this case, one is the lowest and ten is the highest.
 If an air mattress had a high R-value, the better the insulation and heat flow resistance

-Beyond that, the internal air mattress’s construction is important when it comes to retaining heat.
-Sleeping on an air mattress that has air chambers and coil systems comes in handy when it starts getting cold because it retains body heat to keep you from hitting cold extremities.
+Beyond that, the internal air mattress’s construction is important when retaining heat.
+Sleeping on an air mattress with air chambers and coil systems comes in handy when it starts getting cold because it retains body heat to keep you from hitting cold extremities.
 To put it into context, the air chamber design slows down air movement to limit the development of micro-currents of cold air.

 The queen-size mattress is the most popular size amongst shoppers to use as a spare.
 This is because it is big enough for two adult sleepers and won’t occupy your entire living room space like the king size.
 Then again, if you’ve just moved into a new apartment with your family and you’ve yet to get furniture, a king-size air bed will offer sufficient space for everyone without compromising on comfort.

-Did you know that air mattresses tend to deflate on cold nights because of air condensing?
-This means if you sleep on a thin air mattress, it might start to be comfortable and supportive, but as the night progresses, it will start deflating to subject you to the hard ground.
+Did you know that air mattresses deflate on cold nights because of air condensing?
+If you sleep on a thin air mattress, it might start to be comfortable and supportive, but as the night progresses, it will begin deflating to subject you to the hard ground.

 Air Holding Ability

 Warranty protection will give you peace of mind, especially if you’re purchasing a self-inflating mattress.
-This is because it will cater for repairs or a replacement in the event the mattress gets a manufacturing defect.
+This is because it will cater for repairs or a replacement if the mattress gets a manufacturing defect.

 In most circumstances, the expensive brands are the ones that come with a warranty because the amount is somehow catered for in the price.
-On the other hand, although a cheap model might seem like a good deal, in the long run, if it has a problem, you’ll end up fixing it at your own expense.
+On the other hand, although a cheap model might seem like a good deal, in the long run, if it has a problem, you’ll fix it at your own expense.

 The price is one of the most important points to consider when purchasing an air mattress.
-If you want a premium quality air bed, you’ll have to pay more money.
-However, if you require something decent for occasional use, you could always opt for an inexpensive one, but it will limit the comfort features.
+You’ll have to pay more if you want a premium-quality air bed.
+However, if you require something decent for occasional use, you could always opt for an inexpensive one, which will limit the comfort features.

 To nail it down, the cheaper models would be convenient for a short camping trip.
-While the nicer, more expensive models are ideal for guests, family trips, and even everyday use, especially in tight communal living situations.
+At the same time, the more excellent, expensive models are ideal for guests, family trips, and even everyday use, especially in tight communal living situations.

 Frequently Asked Questions